hoelzro/linotify/README.md

 Reads events from the handle, returning a table.
 Each element of the table is itself a table, with the members of the `inotify_event` struct as its keys and values (except for len).
+If the handle is in non-blocking mode and no events are available, an empty table is returned.
 If an error occurs, `nil`, the error message, and errno are returned.

 ### handle:events()